gmkung/optikle-oracle/multi-chain-implementation/IMPLEMENTATION_PROMPTS.md

 WALLETCONNECT_PROJECT_ID=your_walletconnect_id
 ```

-This implementation guide provides a complete roadmap for building a fully functional multi-chain Kleros Optimistic Oracle with question creation, answer submission, and dispute functionality while maintaining compatibility with IPFS deployment.
+This implementation guide provides a complete roadmap for building a fully functional multi-chain Kleros Oracle with question creation, answer submission, and dispute functionality while maintaining compatibility with IPFS deployment.